ika-rwth-aachen/cruise_scenario_concept/README.md

 - superclasses
 - abstract (and refined) concepts

-The concepts gives the general structure/ overview over what is specified as part of the superclasses and finally base scenarios.
+The concepts gives the general structure/ overview of what is specified as part of the superclasses and finally base scenarios.
-The superclass branch defines the superclass-hierachy.
-Leaves of this ontology are called base scenarios and are the building blocks which can be used to define scenarios.
+The superclass branch defines the superclass-hierarchy.
+Leaves of this ontology are called base scenarios and are the building blocks that can be used to define scenarios.

-Furthermore, a second ontology with parameters is defined which can be used by the ase_engine.
+Furthermore, a second ontology with parameters is defined, which can be used by the ase_engine.

 You can view and edit the OWL file with [Protegé](https://protege.stanford.edu/).
 ## Supplementary material